 Have a wonderful Pesach!

-Rabbi Moses was out of the class Wednesday - Friday.
-During that time, Mrs. Singer was privileged to work with the children on Chumash, and Judaics.
+This week Mrs. Singer was privileged to work with the children on Chumash, and Judaics and sub for Rabbi Moses.
 In addition, Morah Racheli took the opportunity to work with the children on their basic Chumash vocabulary words.
 The classroom has packets of basic Chumash words (which are very often modern Hebrew words as well), and the children are excited to progress from one packet to the next ).
 The children are looking forward to returning to their regular schedule, with both teachers, next week, as they prepare for Purim.

 As we flow in and out of winter and spring, our explorations continue in the Elementary classroom.
 This week we have been busy observing inorganic and organic material with a microscope.
 The children discovered that when they looked closely at living things, they could see small "bubbles" that we identified as cells.
 A group of students have planned a "going out" to continue their exploration of minerals at the Museum of Natural History in Washington, D.C.
 We also had the opportunity to visit the Davis Library this week and the children have been able to explore more areas of literature.
 A fascination with roller coasters is leading us to the study of potential and kinetic energy and momentum.
 In Hebrew and Judaics, the children continue to explore the spoken and written Hebrew language through games and exercises and analyzing and imagining about the Chumash narratives about Avram, Sarai, Yitzchak, Rivkah, Yakov, Eisav, Amram, Yocheved, Miriam and Moshe.
 We have also planted seeds in our class that will hopefully grow into seedlings in time to be planted as a vegetable garden at school.